covid-at-home/covid-at-home/level2.md

 > Hospitals are bad places until you absolutely have to be there: you and/or the patient run the risk of getting additional infections that, when bacterial, are much more likely to be resistant to antobiotics due to the nature of the hospital environment.

-### Don't Panic - A Few Words About The Worried Well
+### Don't Panic - The Worried Well

 For most people, this will be as bad as it gets.
 You'll be a little sick, and then you'll get better.
 Done.
 At the same time, some people will not be so lucky.
 Even if only a relatively small opercentage of those affected need medical care, this will put a serious strain doctors and nurses and available medical resources.
 We can all help.
 The "Worried Well" are a medical term for people that visit the doctor when they are not really (all that) sick, because they need reassurance.
-The coming weeks and months are not a good time to for that.
+The coming weeks and months are really not a good time to for that.
 This website hopes to give you some confidence and preparedness in caring for yourself, friends and loved ones until you/they really need help.

 ### Self-quarantine